justSem/systemd-sandboxed-services/README.md

 ## About this project.

-This project is distributes as-is.
+This project is distributed as-is.
 That this works for me doesn't neccisarily mean it will work for you.
+The services listed in this repository have been tested to work on the latest _Debian Stable_ (Bullseye).

 In example: The DNSMasq service file has been tested in a case where DNSMasq only serves DNS, no DHCP.
 So it might be possible that SystemD will just kill it as soon as you start doing DHCP..